tmonj1/misc/dotnetcore/HowToUseSerilogInAspDotNetCore3.md

 In the above example code, there is no way of getting errors at the very early stage of bootstrap because it takes some time to read appSettings.json to configure our logger.
 This problem is discussed [here](https://nblumhardt.com/2019/10/serilog-in-aspnetcore-3/).

+* After writing the above statements, I rewrite [HowToUseSerilogDemo](https://github.com/tmonj1/misc/tree/master/dotnetcore/HowToUseSerilogDemo) to be able to catch error on bootstrap.
+One of the side effects of this modification is not to be able to use appsettings.json to configure Serilog.
+It is still possible to allow some runtime configuration using environment variables or something, but you have to write many lines of custom code for that purpose.
+In reality, what you can do at most is to pick up some important settings which are expected to be changed according to the runtime envirionment and make them configurable.

 ### 4.2 Logger injection

 You can use DI to inject Serilog logger to your class.
 For example, if you have LogTest class with constructor taking a parameter of type ILogger<LogTest> and let the framework to instantiate LogTest, then you will get a Serilog logger via constructor: